-Among all possible applications for quantum computing, the simulation of quantum systems in the last decades achieved huge successes.
-Having at hand a decent number of long-term stable logical qubits in a universal quantum computer, one can solve, in polynomial time, problems in quantum chemistry intractable for a classical computer.
+The simulation of quantum systems in the last decades achieved huge successes and is discussed as one of the possible applications for quantum computing: Having at hand a decent number of long-term stable logical qubits in a universal quantum computer, one could potentially solve, in polynomial time, problems in quantum chemistry intractable for a classical computer.
 Quantum chemistry gives access to information about the properties of molecular systems before their synthesis.
 This is a great advantage as otherwise a purely combinatorial experimental approach is unavoidable for finding molecules with desired properties.

 The Noisy Intermediate-Scale Quantum (NISQ) devices have a limited number of qubits.
 Thus one needs a compact wavefunction parameterization giving a reasonable accuracy for molecular energies.
 Provided such a parameterization, it is of extreme interest to develop methods exploring chemical dynamics and reactivity on NISQ computers.
+With help of an automatic fragmentation tool, KraChem, one can split complicated chemical systems into weakly interacted fragments.
+Thus, only fragments with high correlation are considered in the calculation.

-2.1 Repository
+2.1 KraChem Repository